Yi-chen-Hung/Artificial-Neural-Network-Based-Optimization-of-Methanol-Synthesis-via-CO2-Hydrogenation/README.md

 This project applies **Artificial Neural Networks (ANNs)** to model and optimize the performance of **methanol synthesis via CO₂ hydrogenation**, a key process in sustainable chemical production and carbon utilization.

-Process data generated from **Aspen Plus simulations** are used to train ANN models capable of predicting critical performance indicators, including:
+Process data generated from **Aspen Plus Dynamics simulations** are used to train ANN models capable of predicting critical performance indicators, including:

 - Methanol selectivity
 - CO₂ conversion rate